LIVING ON EVERY WORD THAT COMES FROM THE LORD

 Part of learning to live by the Life of Jesus is that of looking to Him for all our needs and desires.

-That God will cause us to speak that which is coming from Him, so we always are speaking what Jesus is speaking.
+- That God will cause us to speak what is coming from Him, so we always are speaking what Jesus is speaking.

 As we go about our business each day and into the night, we are in a continual dialogue with the Lord Jesus.
 “Lord, should I do this?
 Lord, should I do that?
 Thank you for helping me with this.
 Lord Jesus, remove all worries from me.
 Remove the spirit of dread from me.
 Remove Satan from my loved ones, every room of my house, and all my property.”

 But as you become proficient in bringing your thoughts into subjection to Christ, you will gain righteousness, love, joy, and peace.
-These the television, the newspapers, the internet, will not give to you.
-Try it and see for yourself if I am correct.
+These the television, the news, the internet, will not give to you.
+Try it and see for yourself whether I am correct.

 Every time you read about the moral and physical horrors that our environment is today, go back and review this Psalm.